MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <p align="center">
   <img src="./image/vqa.png" width="900" height="420", scale= 0.5, alt="猫图片">
 </p>
 In this laboratory, our primary focus is on the five-class prediction task for Visual Question Answering (VQA).
-We conducted a comparative experiment to illustrate the disparities in prediction results when employing the ARIF Framework versus not utilizing it.
-The experimental results are presented through ROC (Receiver Operating Characteristic) curve plots, where the network utilizing the ARIF Framework exhibits superior performance, as indicated by a larger area under the ROC curve.
-This indicates that the ARIF Framework plays a positive role in enhancing the performance of VQA tasks.
+We conducted a comparative experiment to illustrate the disparities in prediction results when employing the ARAF Framework versus not utilizing it.
+The experimental results are presented through ROC (Receiver Operating Characteristic) curve plots, where the network utilizing the ARAF Framework exhibits superior performance, as indicated by a larger area under the ROC curve.
+This indicates that the ARAF Framework plays a positive role in enhancing the performance of VQA tasks.

 ### Regression

 <div style="text-align: center;">
 <img src="./image/huigui-1.png" width="730px">
 </div>
-To visualize the effectiveness of ECG prediction regression tasks, especially the difference between using and not using the ARIF framework, we can create an image.
-This image will display two scatterplots: one to illustrate the relationship between predicted results and true labels when using the ARIF framework, and the other to show the relationship without using the ARIF framework.
+To visualize the effectiveness of ECG prediction regression tasks, especially the difference between using and not using the ARAF framework, we can create an image.
+This image will display two scatterplots: one to illustrate the relationship between predicted results and true labels when using the ARAF framework, and the other to show the relationship without using the ARAF framework.
 In each scatterplot, the points will be distributed along the diagonal line, indicating the closeness between predicted values and actual values.
-Through this comparison, the utility of the ARIF framework in ECG prediction can be clearly observed.
+Through this comparison, the utility of the ARAF framework in ECG prediction can be clearly observed.

 ### Generation
 <div style="text-align: center;">